 And in the Senate

-No women were elected to the Legislature in 1914.
+No women were elected to the legislature in 1914.
 However, that election was the last in which no woman won a legislative race.
 In 1916, Ina P. Williams was elected to the House from Yakima County, and she was followed by Frances M. Haskell (Pierce County) in 1918 and Anna K. Colwell (Snohomish County) in 1920.
-Each served only one term and was the only woman in the Legislature during her term.
+Each served only one term and was the only woman in the legislature during her term.
 However, in 1922, four women were elected to the House, and Reba Hurn (1881-1967) became the first woman elected to the state Senate.

-From that point on, the number of women elected to the Legislature grew steadily, especially in the House, through the 1960s.
+From that point on, the number of women elected to the legislature grew steadily, especially in the House, through the 1960s.
 The 1970s and 1980s saw rapid increases in the number of women in both chambers and a steady expansion of the leadership positions they held.
 In 1981 Jeannette Hayner (1919-2010) of Walla Walla became the first woman to be Senate Majority Leader.
 No woman has yet (as of 2009) been Speaker of the House of Representatives, the top post in that chamber.
-However, the Legislature has served as a political launching pad for many women who have gone on to higher office.
+However, the legislature has served as a political launching pad for many women who have gone on to higher office.
 The first two women elected to the United States Congress from Washington -- Catherine May (1914-2004) in 1958 and Julia Butler Hansen (1907-1988) in 1960 -- were both state legislators.
 Washington's U.S. Senators in 2009, Patty Murray (b.
 1950) and Maria Cantwell (b.
-1958), the first two women to hold that position, are also veterans of the Legislature.
+1958), the first two women to hold that position, were also veterans of the legislature.